mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

     <summary><strong>Separately Managed Accounts</strong></summary>
     <br>

 The investment management world is divided into retail and institutional investors.
-Products designed for middle-income individual investors, such as the retail classes of mutual funds, have modest initial investment requirements: $1,000 or even less.
+Products designed for mid-income individual investors, such as the retail classes of mutual funds, have modest initial investment requirements: $1,000 or even less.
 In contrast, managed accounts or funds for institutions have imposed minimum investment requirements of $25 million or more.

-Between these ends of the spectrum, however, is the growing universe of separately managed accounts (SMA) targeted toward wealthy (but not necessarily ultra-wealthy) individual investors.
-Whether you refer to them as “individually managed accounts,” “separate account,” or “separately managed accounts,” these individual-oriented managed accounts have gone mainstream.
+Between these two end of the spectrum is the growing universe of separately managed accounts (SMA) targeted toward wealthy (but not necessarily ultra-wealthy) individual investors.
+Whether you refer to them as “individually managed accounts,” “separate account,” or “separately managed accounts,” these individual-oriented managed accounts are going mainstream.

 SMAs differ from pooled vehicles like mutual funds in that each portfolio is unique to a single account (hence the name).
 In other words, if you set up a separate account with Money Manager X, then Manager X has the discretion to make decisions for this account that may be different from decisions made for other accounts.
 Mutual funds cannot offer, due to their structure as investments shared by a group of investors, the benefit of customized portfolio management.
 Separate accounts overcome this barrier.

-**Key Features**:
+## Core features
-- Direct Ownership: Investors own the underlying securities directly, rather than owning shares in a pooled fund.
+- **Direct Ownership**: Investors own the underlying securities directly, rather than owning shares in a pooled fund.
-- Customization: SMAs offer flexibility to tailor the portfolio to specific needs, such as excluding certain sectors or companies.
+- **Customization**: SMAs offer flexibility to tailor the portfolio to specific needs, such as excluding certain sectors or companies.
-- Professional Management: SMAs are managed by professional investment firms who make investment decisions on the investor's behalf.
+- **Professional Management**: SMAs are managed by professional investment firms who make investment decisions on the investor's behalf.
-- Tax Advantages: SMAs can offer tax-efficient strategies like tax-loss harvesting and can avoid embedded capital gains that mutual funds may have.
+- **Tax Advantages**: SMAs can offer tax-efficient strategies like tax-loss harvesting and can avoid embedded capital gains that mutual funds may have.
-- Higher Minimums and Fees: SMAs typically require higher minimum investment amounts and come with higher management fees compared to mutual funds or ETFs.
+- **Higher Minimums and Fees**: SMAs typically require higher minimum investment amounts and come with higher management fees compared to mutual funds or ETFs.

-**Benefits of SMAs**:
+### Benefits
-- Personalization: Investors can tailor their portfolios to their specific needs, values, and risk tolerance.
+- **Personalization**: Investors can tailor their portfolios to their specific needs, values, and risk tolerance.
-- Tax Efficiency: Tax-loss harvesting and avoidance of embedded capital gains can lead to tax savings.
+- **Tax Efficiency**: Tax-loss harvesting and avoidance of embedded capital gains can lead to tax savings.
-- Transparency:
-Investors have direct access to their portfolio and holdings, unlike mutual funds.
+- **Transparency**: Investors have direct access to their portfolio and holdings, unlike mutual funds.
-- Control: Investors can work with their financial advisor to set parameters and guidelines for managing their investments.
+- **Control**: Investors can work with their financial advisor to set parameters and guidelines for managing their investments.

-**Who Benefits**
-- High-net-worth individuals: SMAs are often suitable for individuals with significant assets who want to customize their investment strategies.
-- Those seeking personalized investment solutions: SMAs are ideal for investors who want to align their portfolios with their values, goals, and tax situation.
-- Individuals seeking greater control and transparency: SMAs provide investors with more direct control over their investments and a clear view of their holdings.

-**Things to Consider**:
-- Higher Minimums and Fees: SMAs have higher minimum investment requirements and management fees compared to mutual funds and ETFs.
-- Complexity: The level of customization and detail in SMAs can be more complex than traditional investment vehicles.
-    - Limited Diversification for Smaller Accounts:
-    - It can be challenging to achieve optimal diversification with smaller balances in SMAs.

-**Major Players**:
+### SMA log
+- Major Players:
     - Charles Schwab
     - Fidelity
     - Blackrock
     - JP Morgan Chase
     - Goldman Sachs
+- Suitable for individuals with significant assets who want to customize their investment strategies.
+- Ideal for investors who want to align their portfolios with their values, goals, and tax situation.
+- Provide investors with more direct control over their investments and a clear view of their holdings.
+- They have higher minimum investment requirements and management fees compared to mutual funds and ETFs.
+- The level of customization and detail in SMAs can be more complex than traditional investment vehicles.
+- Limited diversification for smaller accounts.
+- It can be challenging to achieve optimal diversification with smaller balances in SMAs.

 </details>
 <br>